Boltzmann’s So-Called Constant & Work

 Limit the volume change to only vertical expansion, i.e. along the y-axis and then differentiating both sides, we obtain the change in temperature with height as:

-Eqn 7) similarly implies that Boltzmann’s constant (k) defines on a per molecule basis the proportionality for the work required to displace the overlying Earth’s atmosphere by a height of dh, per degree of temperature change.
+Eqn 7) simiply implies that Boltzmann’s constant (k) defines on a per molecule basis, the proportionality for the work by an ideal gas that is required to displace the overlying Earth’s atmosphere by a height of dh, per degree of temperature change.

-The above means that Boltzmann’s constant is a function of the Earth’s gravitational field which is to say that it is only really a constant here on Earth.
-When universally applied it is only a so-called constant.
+The above implies that Boltzmann’s constant (k) is a function of the Earth’s gravitational field, which is to say that it is only really and truly only a constant here on Earth.
+When universally applied it is only a so-called constant at best, one too often misused in sunjects like cosmology.
+This further alienates our new thermodynamics from traditional considerations.

 Copyright Kent W. Mayhew